Two Column Layout Newsletter December 2nd 2025

 4. MATTERS ARISING FROM PREVIOUS MEETING

-Jason awaiting a date to meet up with a plot holder to discuss issues.
+Jason awaiting a reply regarding a meeting with a plot holder to discuss plot maintenance issues.

 5. CHAIRMAN’S REPORT